olusolaa/work-place/README.md

 ## Add salary:
-- Add salary button becomes activated when on clicking view "details" for a perticular employee
+- Add salary button becomes activated on clicking view "details" for a perticular employee